sonugupta1234/Furation-tech/README.md

 - Used grid layout for BookListing Page
-- Use of UseSearchParams Hook for setting the URL query params Retains the filtered data amid the page reloads
+- Use of UseSearchParams Hook for setting the URL query params
+- Retains the filtered data amid the page reloads
-Hashed the password in DB using bycrypt
+- password hashing using bcrypt
-Use of Toast over default alert for feedback
-Sorting and Filtering through backend
+- toast used for feedback message
+- Sign-in/Sign-up pages for user

-Sign-in/Sign-up pages with minimal details to fill Usage Instruction
+# Usage Instruction

-Starting of the App
+- Start of the App
 We would land at Home/Landing Page
 Consisting a Navigation-bar at the top
 There is a Carousel component showing various books